-Hard disk drives or HDDs is a type of data storage.
-Its technology is based on electromagnetism.
-It is designed to store data.
-A hard disk drive is non volatile and retains data even while turned off.
+Hard disk drives or HDDs are a type of data storage.
+Its technology is based on electromagnetism and it is designed to store data.
+A hard disk drive is nonvolatile and retains data even while turned off.
 Data is accessed in a random access manner meaning that data can be retrieved non sequentially in any order.

 History